charlie-captain/AndroidTweaks/README.md

 ## [Release Note](https://github.com/charlie-captain/AndroidTweaks/blob/master/Release%20Note.md)
 ## How to use

->It's temporarily unstable, so I won't upload to the bintray
+>It's temporarily unstable, so I won't upload to the bintray, so you need to import it into your project

 ### App